-Managing Your Online Reputation
+Managing Your Marine Business’s Online Reputation

 The world’s a critic as the saying goes, and today all the world’s critics are online and many are commenting, critiquing, liking, sharing and recommending your marine business, right now!

 What is Reputation Management?

 Reputation management is the practice of monitoring and influencing how your marine business is perceived throughout the internet.
 While that seems like an easy to understand description, there is much more to it.
-According to a recent online article by ReputationX, 64% of people trust search engines for research the most when conducting review of a business.
+According to a recent article by ReputationX, 65% of people trust search engines for research the most when conducting review of a business.
 That is a big and powerful statistic, and it’s a strong indicator that the odds of your reviews, likes and shares on your marina, boat yard or boat dealership customer experience……both good and bad, will probably be seen.

 Setting Your Online Management Goals

 According to BrightLocal, reading reviews online is an important part of a consumer’s buying process, 74% of consumers say that positive reviews make them trust a local business more and 54% of people will visit a company’s website after reading positive reviews.

-Keep it Simple: Create a defining statement that clearly summarizes your reputation goals.
+Create a defining statement that clearly summarizes your reputation goals.
 But don’t make it too complex or include multiple sub points.
 A great goal statement is simple, direct, and easy to understand.
 In fact, if it takes you more than one sentence to define your reputation management goal, you probably ought to try again.

-Measurable: Make sure you set goals that you can measure.
+Make sure you set goals that you can measure.
 If you don’t set measurable goals, you’ll never know if you achieved them or not.
 For example, a goal like improving your company’s online reputation is simple, but how do you know when you have actually improved?
 TalkWalker offers a good overview of 8 Brilliant Online Reputation Management Tools that can help your marine business accomplish this.

 To truly engage with your customers, you must pay attention to what they are saying.
 Social media engagement is a two-way street, so make sure you’re listening to help build better customer trust and loyalty.
 Social media continues to grow as a leading resource for customer care.
 Don’t be afraid to respond, negative messages are going to happen on social and it’s easy for people to target businesses.

 The competitive environment of the marine industry is intense and it will continue, online reputation directly impacts your revenue and can secure a competitive advantage.
 Disregarding negative comments and reviews that appear on page-one of Google will cost much more in lost revenue than putting sufficient resources into effective reputation management.